peterliapin/onlinesales.admin/README.md

 - Fix any remaining errors/warnings manually before commit.

-    Note: `git commit` will not work without fixing all formatting issues due to husky pre-commit hook.
+    Note: If all formatting issues are not fixed, then `git commit` will fail due to husky pre-commit hook.

 Start development server: